 Ideally, start the online language lessons together so you’re at the same level when you begin.
 If you live alone, then ask your tutor whether they can recommend another student who might be interested in teaming up with you and meet up on Zoom or FaceTime or Messenger or even for chats on the phone.
 What you want to do is build your confidence by practicing basic conversations as much as encourage and motivate each other.

 Get Your Family, Friends or Flat-Mates On Board – And Plan a Future Trip

 Have you learnt a second language before?
-And have you had a go at learning a foreign language during lockdown this year?
-What worked best for you?
-We’d love to hear about your experiences.
+Have you tried learning a language during lockdown this year?
+What worked for you?
+We’d love to know.
 And when we can all travel again, these are our tips for learning languages on the road.